SambhavAggarwal01/COMFY-ECommerce-Project/README.md

-# COMFY-ECommerce-Project
+# COMFY ECommerce Project

+You can visit The Comfy Store by clicking this link : https://sambhavaggarwal01.github.io/COMFY-ECommerce-Project/

-A Vanilla JavaScript E-Commerce Application for a variety of Furniture Products.
+A Responsive Vanilla JavaScript E-Commerce Application for a variety of Furniture Products.
 The Application "JavaScript Store Products" API

 In this Project the JavaScript Fuctionality is divided into various "Modules" for code maintainability, reusability & reducing redudancy of code.
 Making use of Modules makes the code efficient to use and debugging the code is easier.
 <br>